Curriculum

 The course has three major goals (i) to guide students through current theoretical and empirical understanding of major labor market issues, (ii) to promote student’s own empirical research on topic selected, (iii) to make students familiar with stylized research resources, field standards and approaches.
 Throughout the topics, empirical methodological approaches will be clarified (data and econometric / identification techniques).

-The prerequisite for are principles of microeconomic theory, statistics and econometrics from the 1st year.
+The prerequisites are principles of microeconomic theory, statistics and econometrics from the 1st year.

 We will study several papers that represent the current state of macroeconomic research.
-I have chosen a few papers.
-The papers that I chose cover the topics of financial flows across country, the monetary policy transmission across countries, and the relation between the fiscal policy and the foreign debt management.
-We will choose additional papers to study in class.
+The topics include financial flows across countries, the interaction between fiscal policy and foreign debt management, and inflation driven by fiscal policy.
+We will also choose additional papers to study in class.

-This course is the first half of the sequence Dynamic Modeling in Economics, and covers important aspects of modern econometrics applied to time series data, both from macroeconomics and finance.
-After reviewing of basic time series notions, we will discuss principles of non-structural time series modeling and model selection procedures.
-Then, we will study models for conditional mean dynamics such as linear and nonlinear autoregressions, which are primarily applied to macroeconomic data.
-We will also study methods of dealing with structural instability, and will get acquainted with the notion of Brownian motion useful in other contexts as well.
-Then we will turn to modeling conditional variance and, more generally, volatility, as well as other conditional objects such as conditional quantiles, probabilities, densities, modeling which is primarily related to financial data.
+This course covers important aspects of modeling the dynamics of time series data, from both macroeconomics and finance.
+We will first discuss principles of time series modeling and model selection procedures.
+Then, we will study models for conditional mean dynamics such as linear and nonlinear autoregressions, primarily related to macroeconomic data, as well as models with unobserved processes.
+We will also study methods of dealing with structural instability and the notion and applications of Brownian motion.
+Then, we will turn to modeling conditional variance and other measures of financial return volatility.
+Finally, we will cover modeling conditional quantiles, probabilities and densities, related to both macro and financial data.

 This is a second-year graduate-level course.
 The course is based on selected and (mostly) recent empirical research papers focusing on particular aspects of the economic history of the United States, paying particular attention to the topics of internal and international migration, cities, innovation, and culture.
 Beyond providing students with an in-depth understanding of the research frontier in US economic history, the course will focus on developing skills in developing, communicating, presenting, and evaluating research ideas and causal research designs in applied economics more broadly.